Optimal Learning for Structured Bandits: Numerical Experiments

 As discussed before, the computation time of DUSA differs significantly on whether or not an exploitation round is considered.
 The average computation time to carry out exploration rounds is here $0.8$ seconds while the average computation time for exploitation rounds is considerably less at $0.1$ seconds.
-The overall average computation time per round measured $0.2$ seconds indicating that, similar as for linear and Lipschitz bandits, the number of exploitation rounds makes up a large fraction of all $T$ rounds.
+The overall average computation time per round measured $0.2$ seconds.

 As remarked in Example \ref{ex:structured-problems-2}, the class of dispersion bandits has not been studied before.
 Hence, we compare the performance of DUSA with the KL-UCB bandit policy of \citet{cappe2013kullback} in terms of their regret where we remark that the latter policy does not exploit the dispersion structure fully.
 In Figure \ref{fig:plot-dispersion}, we present the average cumulative regret as a function of the number of rounds over all dispersion bandit instances; see the filled curves in the figure.
 The shaded area depicts the variation of this average over the considered runs and instances.
 Unlike KL-UCB bandit policy, our policy DUSA is able to exploit the dispersion bandit structure optimally.